milesharris/rogue-like/IMPLEMENTATION.md

     if first is GRID
         pass message to initialGrid
         call joinGame
+    if first is DISPLAY
+        pass message to renderMap
+    if first is ERROR
+        pass message to handleError
-    if first is GOLD or DISPLAY or OK pass message, first, player to updatePlayer
+    if first is GOLD or OK
+        pass message, first to updatePlayer
     if first is QUIT
-        pass message, player to leaveGame
+        pass message to leaveGame

 #### `handleInput`:

-    checkInput
     allocate buffer
     read input into buffer
         strip newline
     send message to server in 'KEY [key]' format as in requirements

-#### `checkInput`:

-    check that arg is not null
-    check that server exists
-    read input
-    check that input is a valid command (keystroke) if spectator, q is only valid keystroke

 #### `initialGrid`:

     read string into two integers, row num and column num check that display fits grid

-#### `renderScreen`:
+#### `renderMap`:

-    print "header string" with information described in requirements spec print local map string (stored in player) to console
+   print local map string to console

 #### `joinGame`: